cbmem ringbuffer is broken

 * Sometimes the log starts in coreboot ramstage starting ...

 * The default behaviour of cbmem -c was changed.
 It should have the old behaviour: print the coreboot log of the current boot.

 * Please add on option to print previous boots.
 Maybe using -1 ?

-#2 Updated by Julius Werner over 2 years ago
+#2 Updated by Julius Werner about 3 years ago

 What Nico said.
 Please attach the full output of 'cbmem -c' (ideally both after a warm reboot and after a cold boot from power-off) and clarify which board you're running on (ideally also attach your full .config).
 Make sure that your 'cbmem' utility has also been built with the latest coreboot sources.